 - Urinary tract diseases

-To treat your cat with a small lump of cheese now and then is not going to cause him harm.
-It isn’t the worst thing you can give him after all.
-But you must be mindful of its effect on your pet and how it doesn’t really touch the sides of his digestive capability.
-Be vigilant of his health after feeding him even a small bit of cheese.
-If he seems to be in pain and discomfort then avoid any more cheese treats at all cost.
+If your cat scavenges a small lump of cheese now and then, it is not going to cause him serious harm.
+But you must be mindful of its effect on your pet.
+Be vigilant of his health after he eats a bit of cheese.
+If he seems unwell, then call your veterinarian for advice.

-You could try a different type of food instead.
-Something like cooked chicken or eggs, tuna or cooked carrots are worthwhile foods to substitute the cheese with.
+If you’re keen to give your cat a tasty treat, you can try a cat-safe food instead.
+Something like cooked chicken or eggs, cooked carrots, or even some types of fruit are worthwhile foods to substitute the cheese with.
 There is also a special formulated ‘cat cheese’ on the market.

-As a responsible owner you should consider your cat’s health at all times when providing him with food, and remember: a well-balanced and good-quality cat food is really all he needs.
+As a responsible owner you should consider your furry friend’s health at all times when providing him with food and remember: a well-balanced and good-quality cat food is really all he needs.
 Anything more should strictly be fed to him in moderation only.